Untangling Sample and Population Level Estimands in Bayesian Causal Computation: Sample vs. Population Effects: A Simple Example in Stan

 where $Z_i \sim N(0,1)$ for each $a\in\{0,1\}$.
 But it is worth noting that this is a very restrictive special case of the DGP used here, even if it has the more familiar regression form.
 Specifically, it assumes the mean model for potential outcomes $Y(1)$ and $Y(0)$ only differ in their intercept.
 That is, 1) there are no interaction effects (which our DGP allows for), 2) the conditional variances are the same $\sigma := \sigma_{1}=\sigma_0$, and 3) $\rho=0$.
 When running formal simulation studies analyzing performance of estimators targeting sample-level estimands, exploring situations where $\rho \neq 0$ would be useful.
-When running formal simulation studies analyzing performance of estimators targeting population-level estimand, settings with complex interactions and different conditional variances could be insightful.} \\

-Since this is just for illustration, we make inferences under a correctly specified model (i.e. ones that match the DGP distributions but treating parameters as unknown) and seek the following joint posterior distribution (as discussed in Section \ref{sc:marginals}),
+When running formal simulation studies analyzing performance of estimators targeting population-level estimand, settings with complex interactions and different conditional variances could be insightful.} with covariate parameters $\eta=0$, $\tau=1$, treatment model parameters $\gamma_0=1$ and $\gamma_1=2$, outcome mean parameters $(\beta_{01}=10,\beta_{11}=-4)$, $(\beta_{00}=5,\beta_{10}=5)$, and $\sigma_1=1, \sigma_0=1, \rho=0$.
+Thus, the true CATE for a given $l$ is $\psi(l) = 5-9l$ and the true PATE is $\Psi = 5$.
+Under correctly specified models we can make inferences using these data from the following joint posterior (as discussed in Section \ref{sc:marginals}),